GSA/digitalgov.gov/content/events/2023/11/2023-11-13-uswds-monthly-call-november-2023.md

 youtube_title: "Designing a repeatable research process with people with disabilities"
 ---

+## View the slides and read the transcript

 {{< asset-static file="uswds-monthly-call-november-2023.pptx" label="View the slides (PowerPoint presentation, 6.3 MB, 63 pages)" >}}

-{{< accordion kicker="Slide by Slide" title="USWDS Monthly Call - Presentation Script for November 2023" icon="content_copy" >}}**Slide 1:** Welcome everyone, to the U.S. Web Design System monthly call for November of 2023 where next week we celebrate Thanksgiving represented with this USWDS logo in shades of brown and orange.
+{{< accordion kicker="Slide by Slide" title="USWDS Monthly Call - Presentation Transcript for November 2023" icon="content_copy" >}}**Slide 1:** Welcome everyone, to the U.S. Web Design System monthly call for November of 2023 where next week we celebrate Thanksgiving represented with this USWDS logo in shades of brown and orange.

 **Slide 2:** My name is Dan Williams, he/him, and I'm the USWDS product lead — and here on-screen is my avatar: dark hair, blue sweater, collared shirt.
 Today my physical self is trying to match some of the fall colors in the USWDS logo; wearing a black and white check shirt, dark orange sweatshirt about USWDS **orange-60v**, brown pants **gold-60**, but bright green socks approximately **green-cool-40v**.